 Hal S. Scott

-Professor Scott’s books include the law school textbook International Finance: Transactions, Policy and Regulation (20th ed.
-Foundation Press 2014); International Finance: Law and Regulation (3rd ed.
-Sweet and Maxwell 2012) and The Global Financial Crisis (Foundation Press 2009).
+Professor Scott’s books include the law school textbook International Finance: Transactions, Policy and Regulation (23rd ed.
+Foundation Press 2020); Connectedness and Contagion (M.I.T.
+Press 2016) and The Global Financial Crisis (Foundation Press 2009).
 He is the author of numerous journal articles and op-ed pieces in leading newspapers.

-Professor Scott is the Director of the Committee on Capital Markets Regulation, an independent, non-partisan research organization dedicated to enhancing the competitiveness of U.S. capital markets and ensuring the stability of the U.S. financial system.
-In May 2009, the Committee released a comprehensive report entitled The Global Financial Crisis: A Plan for Regulatory Reform.
+Professor Scott is also the Director of the Committee on Capital Markets Regulation, a bi-partisan non-profit organization organized in 2006, dedicated to enhancing the competitiveness of U.S. capital markets and ensuring the stability of the U.S. financial system via research and advocacy.

 He is also an independent director of MEMX, the Members Exchange, and a member of the Market Monitoring Group of the Institute of International Finance.
-He is a past independent director of Lazard, Ltd., a member of the Bretton Woods Committee, a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).
+He is a past independent director of Lazard, Ltd. (2006-2016), a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).